yongbin-wei/GAMBA/README.md

 `/examples/scripts_example3_ASD.m`

 ## Simulation
 We simulate and analyze the outcome of different statistical evaluation approaches for a wide range of real brain phenotypes and artificial gradients.
-Scripts are included in `/simulation`
+To get started, please see `/silumation/README.txt` for details.

 ## GAMBA platform
 GAMBA is based on Vue.js.
 Source code can be found at https://github.com/yongbin-wei/webgamba.git.